 Here below the total number of preferred and non preferred terms per language:

 If you or your institution would like to contribute to a particular language or translate AGROVOC into a new language, please write us at email@example.com

 Concepts, their labels and relations are the basic notions for an RDF/SKOS-XL concept scheme like AGROVOC.

 In SKOS concepts are formalized as skos:Concept, identified by dereferenceable URIs (= URL).
 For example, URI http://aims.fao.org/aos/agrovoc/c_12332 is the AGROVOC concept for maize.

-AGROVOC labels are expressed by means of the SKOS extension for labels, SKOS-XL.
+AGROVOC labels are expressed by means of SKOS extension for labels, SKOS-XL.
 The predicates used are:

-The figure shows two concepts linked by a (hierarchical) skos:broader relation, and an example of SKOS-XL labels for each concept.
+The figure shows two AGROVOC concepts linked by the property skos:broader (hierarchical relation), each with an SKOS-XL label.